Do you want your ad here?

 4. Scroll down, look at the code, if it looks horrible (i.e., no syntax colors), go back to the article, to the place where the code is, copy the code from the preview, click "Code Insert" and select the Language from the drop-down (e.g., Java), paste in the code, click OK.

-• Shorten your long paragraphs, even one sentence per paragraph is better than multiple long sentence forming long unscannable paragraphs, and browse through the text to make sure everything is readable.
+Shorten your long paragraphs.
+Even one sentence per paragraph is better than multiple long sentences that form long, unscannable paragraphs.
+Browse the text to make sure everything is readable.

-• Add some Related Articles at the end of the article:
+Add some Related Articles at the end of the article, this will help people to find more of your or related content:

 • Pick a few categories.